Juvenile Sex Offenders

 Juvenile Sex Offenders on the Registry

 A youth placed on the sex offender registry in Florida may have to register as a sex offender for a minimum of 30 years.
 Registration involves publicly publishing the child’s picture and address so that they are just an online search away from anyone looking at the registry.
 Being a registered sex offender can strip a person of his or her future.
 If you or your child faces charges for a sex crime, the urgency of the matter cannot be understated.
-Talk with a juvenile sex crimes lawyer in WPB right away to weigh your options for dealing with the charges against you or your child.
+Talk with a juvenile sex offender lawyer in West Palm Beach right away to weigh your options for dealing with the charges against you or your child.

 What is the Adam Walsh Child Protection and Safety Act?

 Due to the federal Adam Walsh Act of 2006, states are required to implement public registries– and add juvenile offenders to these– or miss out on federal funding for criminal justice.
 This act, established after 6-year old Adam Walsh was abducted from a mall and killed, seeks to protect children from sexual exploitation, violent crime, and child abuse.